kahiggz/kahiggz/README.md

 -->

 ###
-<p align="left">My name is Bryan and i'm a front-end dev from Kenya.
+<p align="left">My name is Bryan and i'm a Software Developer from Kenya.
 I love creating beautifull and impactful web and mobile experiences.
 Thanks for checking out my GitHub!</p>

 ###
 <h2 align="left">Get to know me</h2>